Bruno-SSC/movsort/commit_log.md

     Finished the name search feature with the old plain recursive quicksort. com 33
-    Roughly Implemented the shuffle and layout switching.
+    Roughly Implemented the shuffle and layout switching. com 34
+    finished the layout switching and the movie_card for the list layout.
+Got rid of shuffling feature.